meters-on-demand/MonD/README.md

 - way to update a single skins data
 - uninstall action shouldn't be that hard just delete the skin dur
 - update skin action
-- detect if currently installed skin is lower version than newest... only works if people actually update the versions in their skins :thunk:
 - api skin authors can ping / use a github webhook to automatically ping whenever they release a new version